eLagu8/qa-project-Urban-Routes-es/README.md

 urban_routes_test/
 │
-├── main.py          # Main test file containing all test logic ├── README.md        # Project documentation
+├── main.py          # Main test file containing all test logic ├── pages.py        # Contains all localizators and functionalities
-├── requirements.txt # Python dependencies (not included by default)
+├── helpers.py      # Contain a function for retrieving a code of verification ├── README.md        # Project documentation

 ```

 ## 🧪 Test Overview

 All the automated tests are defined in `main.py`, structured into two main classes:

+- `TestUrbanRoutes`: Contains the test case that simulates a user ordering a taxi, step-by-step.

+## 🧪 File pages.py with class UrbanRoutesPage
 - `UrbanRoutesPage`: Contains the page object model (POM) logic — locators and methods to interact with UI elements.
-- `TestUrbanRoutes`: Contains the test case that simulates a user ordering a taxi, step-by-step.

 ## ✅ Test Scenario – "Order a Taxi"